-With the annotated data properly stored in an RDF file (e.g. Figure 12), we are now ready to query the annotated data using SPARQL [4].
-We adapt Twinkle [5] as our SPARQL query interface.
-A simple query illustrates how it works.
-Suppose we want to find the protein and the animo-acids information for gene "cdk-4", then we can write the SPARQL query in Figure 15.
-Figure 15, which is a screen shot of our adaption of Twinkle, also shows the query and the result of this query.
-The SPARQL query first finds the URI instance #IDs whose wormbase:CGCname contains "cdk-4" as specified in the first and last two lines of the WHERE clause.
-It then finds the URI instance #Identification through the wormbase:IDs--Identification relationship and then URI instances #Genemodels1 and #Genemodels2 through the wormbase:Identification--Genemodels relationship.
-Finally it can locate the results by finding the Protein and AminoAcids values respectively through the relationships wormbase:Protein and wormbase:AminoAcids.
+With the annotated data properly stored in an RDF file (e.g. Figure 14), we are now ready to query the annotated data using SPARQL [33].
+A simple query illustrates how this works.
+If we want to find the protein and the animo-acids information for gene "cdk-4", we can write the SPARQL query in Figure 15.
+Figure 15 shows the query and the result of this query.

-Figure 15: A Sample SPARQL Query and the Results for the Annotation in Figure 13
+Figure 15: A Sample SPARQL Query and the Results for the Annotation in Figure 14